 This basket holds extra paper products for picnics, barbecues, and even just for nights when you don’t feel like doing dishes.

 Who says you can’t have a neat and tidy all purpose drawer?
+A junk drawer doesn’t have to look junky.
 These little plastic baskets come in handy.

 Under the bench are 2 metal totes that hold the kids lost and found items.
-They are cleaned out a few times a week.
+They are cleaned out a few times a week and the kids put their things where they belong.

 A large laundry basket holds our outdoor and pool toys.
 The box behind it holds more milk crates to keep the inside of the box organized.

-Add milk crates or totes to the back of your vehicle or in the truck to keep essentials available.
-Use the crates to keep items separated.
+Add milk crates or totes to the back of your vehicle or in the trunk to keep essentials available.
+Use the crates to keep items separated and easy to carry.